pu2clr/SI4735/examples/README.md

 ## Adding images to TFT display

-1) First, convert your image to C/C++ code
+* First, convert your image to C/C++ code
-2) Use this link to do that: https://www.mischianti.org/images-to-byte-array-online-converter-cpp-arduino/
+* Use this link to do that: https://www.mischianti.org/images-to-byte-array-online-converter-cpp-arduino/
-   1) Mains parameters:
+  * Mains parameters:
-      1) scretch to fill canvas
+    * scretch to fill canvas
-      2) Arduino code, single bitmaps
+    * Arduino code, single bitmaps
-      3) Horizontal - 2 bytes per pixel (565)
+    * Horizontal - 2 bytes per pixel (565)
-3) Copy and paste of the code generetaed by the app above to a .h file.
+* Copy and paste of the code generetaed by the app above to a .h file.
-4) Include the .h file in your sketch code
+* Include the .h file in your sketch code
-5) #include "./images/yourImage.h"
+* #include "./images/yourImage.h"
-6) tft.drawRGBBitmap(0, 0, yourImage, 168, 120); // #include <Adafruit_GFX.h>    // Include core graphics library
+* tft.drawRGBBitmap(0, 0, yourImage, 168, 120); // #include <Adafruit_GFX.h>